-- 23 (1) The Director shall hear an objection under section 24 within seven days of the Director receiving the notice of objection. - (2) The Director shall determine an objection under section 23 within a reasonable period but in any case not more than seven days after the hearing under subsection (1). - (3) Any party dissatisfied with the decision of the Director may appeal to the court within seven days of the decision by the Director. - (4) A person who makes a frivolous, malicious or fraudulent objection commits an offence and upon conviction is liable to imprisonment for a term not exceeding five years or a fine not exceeding one million shillings or to both.
+- 23. (1) The Director shall hear an objection under section 22 within seven days of the Director receiving the notice of objection. - (2) The Director shall determine an objection under section 22 within a reasonable period but in any case not more than seven days after the hearing under subsection (1).

+- (3) Any party dissatisfied with the decision of the Director may appeal to the court within seven days of the decision by the Director. - (4) A person who makes a frivolous, malicious or fraudulent objection commits an offence and upon conviction is liable to imprisonment for a term not exceeding five years or a fine not exceeding one million shillings or to both. - 24.
+A marriage ceremony may not be performed until any appeal that has been made against a decision of the Director to permit the marriage ceremony to be performed is heard and determined.